 San Diego Arraignment Hearing Lawyer Explaining The Process

-A San Diego arraignment is the initial court hearing that begins any criminal case.
-An arraignment can be scheduled after an arrest is made, after a citation is given, or after a case is filed and you receive a letter in the mail advising you of the arraignment.
+A California arraignment can be scheduled after an arrest is made, after a citation is given, or after a case is filed and you receive a letter in the mail advising you of the arraignment.

 The defendant is then shown a copy of the charging document, or complaint, stating the charges against him or her.

-It is important to have an experienced defense attorney at your arraignment because you also have the right to file a demurrer if the charges are uncertain or not properly plead in the complaint.
+It is important to have an experienced criminal defense attorney at your arraignment because you also have the right to file a demurrer if the charges are uncertain or not properly plead in the complaint.

 The opportunity to file a demurrer is ONLY available prior to enter your not guilty plea.
 If you enter the not guilty plea first, then you waive your right to demurrer.

 Contact A San Diego Arraignment Process Attorney For Free Consult

 Call now to be connected with a California arraignment lawyer for your arraignment in San Diego county.